12 stats to help inform the gun control debate

 9 in 10

-Number of people who will die from attempted suicide with a gun
+Number of people who will die after attempting suicide with a gun

 98